rodders110/PyCreate/README.txt

 gitpython - to install using pip: pip install gitpython

-requests - to intall using pip: pip install requests
+requests - to install using pip: pip install requests